 - How might one protect against buffer overflows?

 - Use a language with bounds checking

 - And catch those exceptions!

 - Non-executable stack

-- "W⊕X" (memory page is either writable or executable)
+- "W⊕X" (memory page is either writable or executable, but never both)

-- Stack (and sometimes code) at random addresses for each process
+- Stack (and sometimes code, heap, libraries) at random virtual addresses for each process

-- Linux 2.6 does this
+- All mainstream OSes do this

 - "Canaries" that detect if the stack has been overwritten before the return from each function

 - This is a compiler feature